cyfrost/install-gnome-extensions/README.md

 # Install GNOME Shell Extensions
 This is a simple bash script that you can run to automatically download and install all the [GNOME Shell Extensions](https://extensions.gnome.org/) you want.

-## Why?
+### Why?
 Setting up a new GNOME desktop on any distro often involves downloading and installing some GNOME Shell extensions you like or want.
 This script automates that by only requiring the relevant extension IDs.

 ## How This Works

 The [GNOME Shell Extensions website](https://extensions.gnome.org/) is a massive catalog of useful extensions contributed from many users for the GNOME desktop.
-Each extension gets a unique number called extension ID.
+Each extension gets a unique number called extension ID (which is [visible in the extension URL](https://github.com/cyfrost/install-gnome-extensions#2-get-the-ids-of-extensions-you-want-to-install-find-id)).
 Find and pass the IDs of extensions you want installed as arguments when running this script and will be downloaded and installed (latest extension version available matching your GNOME Shell version).

 ## Download & Usage